CloudyKit/jet/README.md

 #### Contributing

-Any contribution is welcome, if you find a bug please report it.
+All contributions are welcome – if you find a bug please report it.

 #### Thanks